 First-Rate Dental Crowns in Stoney Creek and Hamilton

-Hamilton Dental crowns, also known as caps, can help you get your smile back.
+Dental crowns, also known as caps, in Hamilton can help you get your smile back.
 A missing tooth can affect your self-esteem, ability to eat, and even your ability to speak.
 A dental filling can plug a hole in your tooth, but a dental crown is used to completely encase the tooth when it needs reinforcement to withstand biting forces.

 At Gateshead Dental, we have over 30 years of experience working with dental crowns in the Hamilton and Stoney Creek communities.
 Our dental crowns are made in a laboratory and fit precisely over the tooth structure.
 We treat our patients like family and will make sure that you get the treatment that’s right for you.